Bubsy 3D: Development

 Bubsy 3D was developed by Eidetic and published by Accolade.
 The game was designed by mainly Michael Berlyn, the original creator of Bubsy, with a team that included fellow Eidetic founder and industry veteran Marc Blank (of Zork fame).
 Blank also programmed the game.
 According to Berlyn, Accolade asked him to return to the series in hopes of revitalizing it, after the disappointing performance of the second and third installments of the series.
 Berlyn agreed under the condition that the game would not be a rehash of the original game, and set out to make one of the first 3D platformers.

 Development of the game started in April 1995, with a team of approximately eight people.
 The team paid particular attention to Bubsy's body language, taking inspiration from Warner Bros. cartoons.
-Some magazine preivews stated the game's art direction to have been overseen by Warner Bros. animator Chuck Jones, though this has been disputed by Video Game History Foundation founder Frank Cifaldi.
+Some magazine previews stated the game's art direction to have been overseen by Warner Bros. animator Chuck Jones, though this has been disputed by Video Game History Foundation founder Frank Cifaldi.
 Programmer Christopher Reese described development changes due to the team's lack of experience with 3D technology.
 Due to console limitations, the environments were created with flat shaded polygons instead of textured polygons, which was less typical of most console games of the time.
 Still, the characters were Gouraud shaded and texture mapped.
 Berlyn said he chose this unusual combination because it made the characters stand out, ensuring the player's attention would be on Bubsy rather than on the environments.
 At the time, Bubsy 3D was one of the few PlayStation games that ran in high resolution.
 The cutscenes between stages were animated by hand in 2D, and the 3D polygonal models were then made to mimic this animation.
 Sprites were used for the HUD, menu items, and power-ups.
 Sound effects, music and voice lines for the game were implemented with ADPCM as separate layers.
 The voice of Bubsy was done by actress Lani Minella.

 Berlyn attended the January 1996 Consumer Electronics Show to help demonstrate the Bubsy 3D beta personally.
 While wandering the floor he saw the demonstration for Super Mario 64, another 3D platformer, but one built with Nintendo's best resources in order to serve as the flagship title for a new gaming console (the Nintendo 64).
 Berlyn realized that Bubsy 3D looked greatly inferior to Super Mario 64, but as Accolade was already committed to releasing the game, it was too late to do anything except make Bubsy 3D as good as possible within the remaining time.

 In Europe, distribution was handled by British publisher Telstar Electronic Studios under their budget label "Telstar Fun & Games".
 Accolade planned to release a version for the Sega Saturn, and announced plans to take advantage of the more sophisticated movement of the Saturn's analog controller.
 However, the Saturn version was ultimately cancelled.